Xilinx/ml-suite/examples/classification/README.md

 ## Example Script Switches
-Take a look at the following scripts to understand the examples here.
+Take a look at the following scripts to understand the examples:
 * run.sh
 * test_classify.py
 * batch_classify.py